wvrossem/woutervanrossem.github.io/content/event/2023-pisa/index.md

 location: "Scuola Superiore Sant'Anna, Pisa, Italy"

-summary: "Presented the Processing Citizenship project together with Dr.
+summary: "Presented the Processing Citizenship project together with Dr. Chiara Loschi in 'Panel II - ERC Roundtable' at Scuola Superiore Sant'Anna, Pisa."
-Chiara Loschi in 'Panel II - ERC Roundtable' at Scuola Superiore Sant'Anna, Pisa."
+abstract: "Presented the Processing Citizenship project together with Dr. Chiara Loschi in 'Panel II - ERC Roundtable' at Scuola Superiore Sant'Anna, Pisa."
-abstract: ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.